MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 In this challenge, we were tasked to utilize a supervised machine learning logistic regression model to evaluate loan risk.
 A dataset of lending activity from a peer-to-peer lending services company was provided to build a model that could identify the creditworthiness of borrowers.

-## Split the Data into Training and Testing Sets
+## Data was Split into Training and Testing Sets

  The data was read into a Pandas DataFrame for analysis.
 <img src="ReadMe Pics/Original Data.png" width="858" height="167">